Sunburn risk is high, even on cooler spring days

 Your eyes can get burned too, it’s not just the skin.
 Sunburned eyes get red, dry and painful.
 Long-term exposure to the sun can lead to cataracts, and sometimes macular degeneration, which can lead to blindness, according to the CDC.

-That’s why sunscreen with an SPF of 30 or higher, a hat and sunglasses are always recommended when spending long periods of time outside.
-And if you are getting burned, you won’t feel it.
-Symptoms don’t usually show up until 4 hours after the sun exposure, and worsen over the next 24 to 36 hours.
+That’s why sunscreen with an SPF of 30 or higher, a hat, and sunglasses are always recommended when spending long periods of time outside.
+If you are getting burned, you won’t feel it.
+Symptoms don’t usually show up until four hours after the sun exposure, and worsen over the next 24 to 36 hours.
 A bad enough sunburn can even lead to headaches, fever, nausea and fatigue.

 Taking acetaminophen, drinking water, a cold bath and aloe vera help treat sunburns.
 If a sunburn is severe, seek medical help.